angular-heidelberg/pages/community-updates/ngHeidelbergv9.md

  - [ngrx/component](https://ngrx.io/guide/component) with new features like the push pipe and the let Directive

 # Other
- - [ngx-rx-state](https://github.com/BioPhoton/ngx-rx/tree/master/libs/ngx-rx-state) – Reactive Component State for Angular (small global state manager, see [our last meetup](https://youtu.be/SfKwFtMFdv8))
+ - [ngx-rx-state](https://github.com/BioPhoton/ngx-rx/tree/master/libs/ngx-rx-state) – Reactive Component State for Angular (small state manager, see [our last meetup](https://youtu.be/SfKwFtMFdv8))

 ----